zudwalex/mongoose/docs/README.md

 Parse the multipart chunk in the `body` at a given `offset`.
 An initial `offset` should be 0.
 Fill up parameters in the provided `part`, which could be NULL.

+Parameters:
+- `body`- message body
+- `offset` - start offset
+- `part` - pointer to `struct mg_http_part` to fill

-Return offset to the next chunk, or 0 if there are no more chunks.
+Return value: offset to the next chunk, or 0 if there are no more chunks.

 See [examples/form-upload](../examples/form-upload) for full usage example.